Yawning/nyquist/README.md

    includes a pattern validator that can verify a pattern against the specification's pattern validity rules.

+ * A Cipher implementation backed by the Deoxys-II-256-128 MRAE primitive is provided.

 #### TODO

  * Improve tests.